 - Multi-car discounts: If your household has multiple vehicles, consider placing them all on one insurance policy to qualify for multi-car discounts.

-- Bundling insurance policies: You can often score better insurance premiums overall when you bundle your car insurance policy with a life or renter’s insurance policy.
+- Bundling insurance policies: You can often score better insurance premiums overall when you bundle your car insurance policy with a life or home insurance policy.

-- Paying the annual lump sum: If you can afford to pay your annual car insurance premium at once, you’ll likely save money.
+- Paying in full: If you can afford to pay your annual car insurance premium in full, you’ll likely save money.
 Many insurance companies provide a discount for those drivers willing to pay upfront because it is more convenient and requires less processing for them.